 Contractual Defenses to Breach of Contract Caused by COVID-19

 Many New Jersey businesses have been severely impacted by closures arising out of the COVID-19 health crisis.
 Often these closures make it impossible for businesses to meet their contractual obligations with their suppliers, landlords, and other contractors forcing them into default.
-While the basic premise under most U.S. law is that contracts must be kept and performed, extraordinary circumstances may make performance so fundamentally different from what was reasonably expected as to relieve performance.
+While the basic premise under most U.S. law is that contracts must be kept and performed, extraordinary circumstances may make the performance so fundamentally different from what was reasonably expected to relieve performance.

 Impossibility of Performance

 One important defense to a breach of contract claim is based upon the doctrine of impossibility.
-Impossibility is a concept recognized in unforeseen events that make performance of a contractual obligation impossible.
+Impossibility is a concept recognized in unforeseen events that make the performance of a contractual obligation impossible.
 It has been defined as circumstances:

 Where, after a contract is made, a party’s performance is made impracticable without his fault by the occurrence of an event the non-occurrence of which was a basic assumption on which the contract was made, his duty to render that performance is discharged, unless the language or the circumstances indicate the contrary.

-This doctrine can be employed if performance of the contract is objectively impossible, unless that risk was otherwise assumed by the party asserting the defense.
+This doctrine can be employed if the performance of the contract is objectively impossible unless that risk was otherwise assumed by the party asserting the defense.
 In other words, a contractual obligation is “objectively impossible” if the impossibility arises from the impossible nature of performance (as opposed to arising from the incapacity or fault of the promising party).
 As a result, the contractual obligation must be impossible because “the thing cannot be done” as opposed to the fact that an obligor “cannot do it.”